mutoo/cocos2d-jsList/README.md

 }
 ```

-note: jsList use [node-glob](https://github.com/isaacs/node-glob) to match filename.
+note: jslist use [node-glob](https://github.com/isaacs/node-glob) to match filename.

-and then, run jsList:
+and then, run jslist:

 ```
 cd /path/to/your/cocos2d-js/project